beuluis/restic/README.md

 Small docker setup for restic.
 It will backup all your docker volumes.

 The local setup also spins up a [restic-server](https://github.com/restic/rest-server) instance for testing.
-The restic-server data will be mounted under `./testData`.

 <!-- GETTING STARTED -->